 Hip dysplasia in babies can lead to several potential long-term effects if not addressed properly.
 Several measures - before and after birth - may be taken to lessen the possibility of hip dysplasia in newborns.
 These measures include:

-6. Avoiding prolonged baby walkers or jumpers
+Avoiding prolonged baby walkers or jumpers - These devices can place unnecessary stress on developing hips.

-Apart from early diagnosis and proper treatment, doctors must also properly educate their patients on child care – especially first time parents.
+Apart from early diagnosis and proper treatment, doctors must also properly educate their patients on child care, especially first-time parents.
 Doctors must also conduct regular evaluations of the newborn to ensure that they are healthy and well.

 Early diagnosis also effectively prevents the development of this condition.
 It allows affected children to receive all necessary treatments before their condition worsens.
 In order to catch the condition early, medical providers may perform the following: